luk3mn/literalura/README.md

   <h3 align="center">Challenge ONE: Literalura</h3>

   <p align="center">
-    Backend application built in Java and Spring boot as part of challenge implementation to practice the study content.
+    Backend application developed in Java and Spring Boot as part of a challenge to practice and solidify my study content.
     <br />
     <a href="https://github.com/luk3mn/literalura/README.md"><strong>Explore the docs »</strong></a>
     <br />